 Figure 6.
-Mission Impact Magnitude prompts and custom responses If you have decided to define your own Impact Magnitudes, then observe the criteria provided below (Figure 6).
+Mission Impact Magnitude prompts and custom responses

+If you have decided to define your own Impact Magnitudes, then observe the criteria provided below (Figure 6).
 In the provided example, the manufacturer we referred to earlier has followed the prompts in the Impact Criteria Survey.
 As a result, they have customized their Impact Magnitude definitions.

 Impact Magnitude Prompt Response Negligible What observable evidence would you have that your mission - as you defined it above - would be unaffected?
 All orders would be produced within specifications and on time and without unplanned effort.
 Acceptable What observable evidence would you have that your mission would be compromised, but it would not require correction?
 All orders would be produced within specifications and on time, but some may require unplanned effort to stay within tolerance metrics.
-Unacceptable e What observable evidence would you have that your mission would be compromised in a way that would require correction, but the correction could be achieved through the normal course of business?
-High What observable evidence would you have that your mission would be compromised so badly that extraordinary efforts would be required to restore it?
-We would repeatedly miss targets outside of tolerance metrics, requiring regular adjustments or discounts per quarter, or would require significant re-investment to operate regularly within our tolerance metrics.
+Unacceptable What observable evidence would you have that your mission would be compromised in a way that would require correction, but the correction could be achieved through the normal course of business?
+Few orders each quarter (outside of our tolerance metrics) may miss targets, but could be corrected with adjustments or discounts.
+High IM/hat cheenvahle evidence would you have that your mission would We would repeatedly miss targets outside of tolerance metrics, requiring regular adjustments or discounts per quarter, or would require significant re-investment to operate regularly within our tolerance metrics.
 Catastrophic What observable evidence would you have that your mission would be compromised so badly that it could not be achieved?
 We could not meet our mission.